andrealani/COOLFluiD/README.md

 #########################################################################
 #                                                                       #
-# This is some information to get started with COOLFluiD                #
+# Some tips to get started with COOLFluiD                               #
 # (more detailed info will be available on the website, once restored). #
 #                                                                       #
 #########################################################################